Ilonaeruzhava/rsschool-cv/cv.md

 >- Reported all blockers/critical issues before release to the production
 >- Created a detailed documentation on the product, which increased the test coverage for each run
 >- Implemented right test design techniques which helped in finding critical issues in business logic and made the product load faster by 7 seconds
+>- Analyzed the product with exploratory testing and suggested tooltips at certain places to raise the satisfaction of the product with the customer

 >#### **Specialist in importing data**